majo1520/Pi-Temp-Dashboard/bme280_publisher/BME280_README.md

 - **Service integration**: Runs as a system service with auto-restart
 - **Status reporting**: Reports online/offline status

+## New Features and Enhancements

+The publisher has been enhanced for improved accuracy and long-term reliability:

+- **Multi-sample readings** with outlier rejection for higher accuracy
+- **Advanced filtering** with configurable oversampling and IIR filtering
+- **Temporal smoothing** using exponential smoothing algorithm
+- **Improved error handling** with intelligent recovery mechanisms
+- **Detailed diagnostics** and quality metrics in logs

+For details on these enhancements and how to configure them for optimal performance, see the [Publisher Enhancements](PUBLISHER_ENHANCEMENTS.md) documentation.

 ## Hardware Requirements

 - Raspberry Pi or similar SBC with I2C support